Abhaykumar04/CommAI/README.md

         *   **Storage Admin**
         *   **Vertex AI User**
     *   Generate a JSON key file for the service account and download it.
-    *   Rename the key file to `commai-445004-f088c1b5e1f2.json` and place it in the project's root directory.
     *   **Important:** Securely store this key file.
 Do not commit it to version control.

 ## Setup